-Jupiter and Saturn will come close enough to form first ‘double planet’ in nearly 800 years
+Jupiter and Saturn will come close enough to form first ‘double planet’ visible in nearly 800 years

 Since the summer, Jupiter and Saturn have been getting closer to one another, often visible at dusk, low in the western sky.
 Right around the solstice, they may appear as one overlapping body above the horizon.

-Luckily, the Earth will not need to await another eight centuries to view another “double planet.”
-Given the tilts of each orbit, the next conjunction will actually be visible in 2080, according to projections from Rice University astronomer Patrick Hartigan.
+Luckily, Earth will not need to await another eight centuries to view another “double planet.”
+Given the tilts of each orbit, the next conjunction will be visible in 2080, according to projections from Rice University astronomer Patrick Hartigan.

-But for many, this year will mark their first and only opportunity to get a glimpse of the two planets seemingly merging together in the sky.
+But for many, this year will mark their first and only opportunity to get a glimpse of the two planets seemingly merging in the sky.
 Alan Duffy, the lead scientist at the Royal Institution of Australia, recommends that stargazers hoping to get a clear view of both Jupiter and Saturn might want to look west before then.

 “For those who are in the business of taking pretty pictures, you probably want to snap them a little earlier,” he said.
 Duffy offered instructions to look for two dots that, unlike stars, do not twinkle: a pure white dot for Jupiter and one with more of a golden hue for Saturn.